idris-industry/ikan/README.md

 # ikan : package manager for idris,in idris

-packages will be hosted here:https://github.com/orgs/idris-packages/ , if you want to help please email me
+packages will be hosted here:https://github.com/orgs/idris-packages/ ,  please email me if you would like to help manage the packages.Basically,the packages this org forked would be available to ikan.

-This project aims provides a user api in idris at minimum and should reuse other efforts as much as possible
+The user api is mainly monadic, using free monads ,which easily allows multiple kind of analysis and interpretation.

 General discuss about idris package manager is here